Please click on the links or navigation bar (top left =) for more pages

-You may have to repeat this process and at the very least keep an eye out for new growth and pull them up as soon as you see them.
+If you have scruffy neighbours You will almost certainly have to repeat this process and at the very least keep an eye out for new growth and pull them up as soon as you see them.

 Cutting the bramble bush back to get at and Dig out the roots.

 First cut back the Bramble stems to about 6" high, this makes it easier to get to the roots.
 A Strimmers will save time but you will need a sharp saw for thicker stems.

 Next dig out the bramble stump and the roots.
 It is really important to remove all of the root system, brambles will regenerate from well below soil level.
 Realistically its almost impossible to remove every bit of root, so you will need to keep an eye out for new growth and pull it up .
 Bramble will continue to produce new growth for ages and grows fast.

 Correct Disposal of thorny bramble growth and roots is key, leaving it in a pile in a corner of the garden will just create another Bramble bush problem, because it sends out new roots wherever it touches soil.
 If it is just a bush or two, cut it into small pieces and rot it down in a plastic bin bag.
 When I'm clearing a large area I use a shredder and bag it to rot down, or preferably burn it.